SwissClinicalTrialOrganisation/secuTrial_recipes/create_sae_notification/README.md

 In the **AdminTool**:

-1. Select the "Ressources" tab
+1. Select the "Resources" tab
 2. Select your project and check the notifications you want to send
 3. Select: "send as" →  "internal message" →
 Select your project →  email to all participants of project →  Select the role that should receive the message

-This recipe was tested under Secutrial version 5.5.1.10
+This recipe was tested under secuTrial version 5.5.1.10